olysxue/super_elnino_regime_shift/Supplementary_figure_code/README.md

 # Supplemrntary Figure Scripts (NCL v6.6.2)

-This folder contains NCL scripts used to generate the Extended Data Figures (1–10) from the manuscript:
+This folder contains NCL scripts used to generate the Supplementary Figures (1–21) from the manuscript:

-**"Super El Niño events drive climate Regime Shifts with Enhanced Risks under Global Warming"**, published in *Nature Communications*.
+**"Super El Niño events drive climate Regime Shifts with Enhanced Risks under Global Warming"**, Accepted in *Nature Communications*.

 All scripts were developed and tested with **NCL version 6.6.2**.
 Each script corresponds to one Extended Data Figure in the paper.